-FYI: We are in the process of updating this page, and please note that for us, the most important part of an adoption is finding the right dog for the right person but we very much hope that our oldies or those who would be put down on other farms for medical reasons, could be considered first.
+FYI: Please note that for us, the most important part of an adoption is finding the right dog for the right person but we very much hope that our oldies or those who would be put down on other farms for medical reasons, but who would still make great companion pets, could be considered first.

 We have some dogs which would benefit from moving, physically, to a new home.
 Some of these just want a lovely, friendly place to spend the last few years of their lives.
 They will appreciate switching an outdoor kennel, -40C and the sadness of watching the younger dogs still run when they no longer can, for a home environment, lots of attention and a nice soft dog bed or sofa.
 Others may be young but for some reason (short legs, illness, injury, grumpiness / craziness when in a team etc) just won't make great sled dogs on a working farm.
 Still others have some sort of minor medical issue (eg asthma) which means that they are not versatile enough to run in the coldest of temperatures